IRamadi/POSTGRESQL-MYSQL-WINDOWSUI-PYTHON/Readme.md

-Initial commit: Database Admin Tool v1.0
-A Python-based desktop application with Windows UI that provides database administration capabilities for both PostgreSQL and MySQL systems.
+Initial commit: POSTGRESQL-MYSQL-WINDOWSUI-PYTHON Database Admin Tool  v1.0 A Python-based desktop application with Windows UI that provides database administration capabilities for both PostgreSQL and MySQL systems.

 Required to be installed ( Windows ):